-174 TURF AND GROUND COVER MANAGEMENT 3 UNITS
+174 TURF AND GROUND COVER MANAGEMENT

-Building, care and maintenance of turf grasses and ground covers in parks and landscaping.
+2 hours lecture, 3 hours laboratory Building, care and maintenance of turf grasses and ground covers in parks and landscaping.
 Includes soil preparation, planting, fertilizing, maintenance of common and special turf grasses and ground covers, and pest and disease problems and their control.